Unbounded-Time Analysis of Guarded LTI Systems with Inputs by Abstract Acceleration (extended version): Experimental Results

-\paragraph{Comparison with other unbounded-time approaches.} In a first experiment we have benchmarked our implementation against the tools~\textsc{InterProc}~\cite{jeannet2010interproc} and \textsc{Sting}~\cite{colon2003linear}.
-We have tested these tools on different scenarios, including guarded/unguarded, stable/unstable and complex/real loops with inputs (details in Table~\ref{tab:exp1}). \footnote{The benchmarks are available from \url{https://drive.google.com/file/d/0B22MA57MHHBKX2c3S05pT0d1OHc}.} It is important to note that in many instances, \textsc{InterProc} \rronly{(due to the limitations of widening)} and \textsc{Sting} \rronly{(due to the inexistence of tight polyhedral, inductive invariants)} are unable to infer finite bounds at all.
+In a first experiment we have benchmarked our implementation against the tools~\textsc{InterProc}~\cite{jeannet2010interproc} and \textsc{Sting}~\cite{colon2003linear}.
+We have tested these tools on different scenarios, including guarded/unguarded, stable/un\-stable and complex/real loops with inputs (details in Table~\ref{tab:exp1}). \footnote{The tool and the benchmarks are available from \url{http://www.cprover.org/LTI/}.} It is important to note that in many instances, \textsc{InterProc} \rronly{(due to the limitations of widening)} and \textsc{Sting} \rronly{(due to the inexistence of tight polyhedral, inductive invariants)} are unable to infer finite bounds at all.

-Table~\ref{tab:exp2} shows the comparison of our implementation using different levels of precision (long double, 256 bit, and 1024 bit floating point precision) with the original abstract acceleration for linear loops without inputs (J)~\cite{JSS14} (where inputs are fixed to constants).
+Table~\ref{tab:exp2} gives the comparison of our implementation using different levels of precision (long double, 256 bit, and 1024 bit floating-point precision) with the original abstract acceleration for linear loops without inputs (J)~\cite{JSS14} (where inputs are fixed to constants).
 This shows that our implementation gives tighter over-approximations on most benchmarks (column `improved').
-Whilst on a limited number of instances the current implementation is less precise (Fig.~\ref{aa:supports} gives a hint why this is happening), the overall increased precision is owed to lifting the limitation on directions caused by the use of logahedral abstractions.
+While on a limited number of instances the current implementation is less precise (Fig.~\ref{aa:supports} gives a hint why this is happening), the overall increased precision is owed to lifting the limitation on directions caused by the use of logahedral abstractions.

-At the same time, our implementation is faster -- even when used with 1024 bit floating point precision -- than the original abstract acceleration (using rationals).
+At the same time, our implementation is faster -- even when used with 1024 bit floating-point precision -- than the original abstract acceleration (using rationals).
 The fact that many bounds have improved with the new approach, while speed has increased by several orders of magnitude, provides evidence of the advantages of the new approach.